Marketing Beginner Updated 2026-03-22

 What is Market Share?

 Market share is the percentage of total industry sales captured by a specific company.
-Learn how to calculate market share, why it matters, and strategies to grow it.
+Learn how to calculate market share, why it matters, and strategies.

 What is Market Share?

-Market share is the percentage of total revenue or unit sales in a specific market that one company captures — calculated by dividing the company’s sales by the total market sales for a given period.
+Market share is the percentage of total revenue or unit sales in a specific market that one company captures.
+Calculated by dividing the company’s sales by the total market sales for a given period.

 The formula: (Your revenue / Total market revenue) x 100 = Market share %.
 If a CRM market generates $50 billion annually and your CRM generates $5 billion, you have 10% market share.
 Simple math, but the strategic implications are massive.

 Market share is a competitive scorecard.
-It tells you whether you’re winning or losing relative to the rest of the industry — not just growing or shrinking in isolation.
+It tells you whether you’re winning or losing relative to the rest of the industry.
+Not just growing or shrinking in isolation.
 A company can grow 20% year-over-year and still lose market share if the industry grew 40%.

 Why Does Market Share Matter?